plausible/website/_articles/data_policy.md

 The biggest limitation with this approach is that we cannot do good retention analysis with Plausible.
 We cannot show stats like _New vs Returning visitors_ because they rely on having a persistent user identifier.

+If the same visitor visits your site five times in one day we will show that as one unique visitor.
+But if the same visitor visits your site on five different days in a month we would show that as five unique visitors.

-<small>_Disclaimer:_ This post provides information on how Plausible is built to help you comply with the different privacy regulations.
-We encourage you to discuss specific issues with your lawyer to help you decide whether our service allows you to fulfill the legal requirements that apply to you.</small>
+We're happy to provide information on how Plausible is built to help you comply with the different privacy regulations.
+We encourage you to discuss specific issues with your lawyer to help you decide whether our service allows you to fulfill the legal requirements that apply to you.

 ## Built and hosted in the EU